 We aim to accommodate students in single rooms without charging an additional fee.
 If students cannot be accommodated in single rooms due to many bookings, they are accommodated in double rooms with the student’s consent.
 The Institute requires that the hotels strive to ensure the health and safety of the JHL Institute’s students in every way.

-Travelling by your own car is recommended.
-We will pay the regular kilometre allowance notified by the Finnish Tax Administration (44 cents per kilometre).
-Those who travel by their own car will be compensated for the hotel parking expenses according to receipts.
+We will pay the regular kilometre allowance notified by the Finnish Tax Administration (46 cents per kilometre).
+The Institute in Helsinki has a few parking places for course participants.
 If you travel by public transport, book your travel ticket on time with flexible cancellation after receiving the course confirmation message.

 Please remember: if you are ill or have symptoms, you cannot take part in the course.